Buyer persona insights: how to find your buyer personas’ watering holes

-This is what we mean when we talk about watering holes in marketing: where are your target audience going to learn more, buy and discuss?
-Where are you most likely to find them ‘hanging out’?
+Questions to ask your buyer personas about their online habitats include: Where are you most likely to find them ‘hanging out’?
 And thus, where do you also need to make sure you’ve got a presence so you can see and hear them?
-In order to construct detailed, useable buyer personas, you need to consider where they are already sourcing their information.
+In order to construct detailed, actionable buyer personas, you need to consider where they are already sourcing their information.

 Without identifying your audience’s watering holes, you’re merely firing content out into the world in the hope that a “lion” might find it.
 As McLellan Marketing Group puts it: